 Run in partnership with the Global CVCT Forum, winners are invited to attend the CVCT Forum and feature prominently in the faculty and make connections with world-leading trialists.

-Since the program began in 2020, Women As One has distributed over $1.7 million in medical funding grants to high-potential women cardiologists.
+Since the program began in 2020, the Women As One Awards have distributed over $1.7 million in medical funding grants to high-potential women cardiologists.

 The Pulse is a global professional community explicitly tailored for women cardiologists across diverse medical specialties.